Bookclubbers without boundaries in Nelson, New Zealand

 Your umbilical cord is buried on the homestead; in the empty space that widens within at every step, you feel it tugging.

-“However, it is clear Tambu is in the midst of a personal or post-traumatic crisis as she jumps from one experience to the other, making observations of her new fragmented environment and attempting to find purpose, but hurting people and herself along the way.
+✚ “It is clear in this book that the main character, Tambu, is in the midst of a personal or post-traumatic crisis.
+She jumps from one experience to the other, making observations of her new fragmented environment and attempting to find purpose, but hurting people and herself along the way.

 “Told in second person, as though Tambu is trying to distance herself from her past, ensures we, the readers, are intimately invested.
 The episodic wanderings of Tambu can seem a little disruptive to the flow of the plot but if you remember her experiences are also notations of a post-colonial era’s history, the plot is more meaningful.” – Rachel